shailendrakumaromkar/superfuture-system/README.md

 | `repayAmount`  | uint256  |Amounnt to be repay = collateral + interest|
 |`repayer`|address| Address of repayer, external person can also repay amount on bhalf of borrower |

+-  emit borrow `event` based on function parameters.
+-  Returns `true` if borrow is success.

 ##### creditScore()
 function creditScore(address borrower) public returns (uint8) {}